-Your Zip Code Might Be As Important To Health As Your Genetic Code
+Your ZIP Code Might Be As Important To Health As Your Genetic Code

 When a receptionist hands out a form to fill out at a doctor's office, the questions are usually about medical issues: What's the visit for?
 Are you allergic to anything?
 Up to date on vaccines?